thecharge/FluidTYPO3-Vagrant/README.md

 ### FAQ

 #### Do we support Windows as host?
-- Windows needs to replace the NFS share with SMB or Virtualbox shared folder.
-Please take a look in [https://docs.vagrantup.com/v2/synced-folders/index.html] and change your Vagrantfile.
+- We only support the slow Virtualbox shared folder or NFS under Windows with winnfsd plugin.
+For SMB take a look in [Manual](https://docs.vagrantup.com/v2/synced-folders/index.html).
+We can"t test under windows and feedback is welcome.

 #### Initial download volume?
 - First time 420 MB for cache vagrant box and 150 MB each complete vagrant up